gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 Here's what I hope you take away from this post:
 1. Objects are the composition of state and a reference to a class.
-2. The "real" class of any object is it's singleton class.
+2. The "real" class of any object is its singleton class.
 3. Class are just normal objects, and their class named `Class`.
 4. `prepend` and `include` affect the behaviour offered by the receiver.
-5. `extend` affects the behaviour of the receiver, through it's singleton class.
+5. `extend` affects the behaviour of the receiver, through its singleton class.

 [Comment or Like](https://github.com/gmalette/gmalette.github.io/pull/1)